 This bare-bones description just scratches the surface of what it takes to make tamales.
 Trust me, the process is much more involved and time consuming.
 They’re a special occasion, labor of love kind of dish.
 Growing up, I only knew my own family’s way of making tamales, but over the years I’ve tried other recipes and methods and learned to appreciate the variability.

 Like so much of American food history (whether North, Central, or South), the origins of this dish can be traced back to tall, golden stalks of corn.
 In Mesoamerican civilizations, corn was highly valued.
-It was not only a staple of Aztec, Mayan, and Incan nutrition, but it was literally seen as the seed of human creation, based on archaeological evidence and imagery from that time period.
-In fact, some of the oldest known pieces of Mayan art depict the god of maize along with a bowl of sacred tamales.
+It was not only a staple of Aztec, Maya, and Inca nutrition, but it was literally seen as the seed of human creation, based on archaeological evidence and imagery from that time period.
+In fact, some of the oldest known pieces of Maya art depict the god of maize along with a bowl of sacred tamales.